-Across the 2017-2018 season, members must participate in three residential courses:
+The NOFA season begins each summer and lasts for nine months.
+Across the season, members must participate in three residential courses.

 All travel, accommodation and subsistence is covered, and young people are supported at all events by our experienced team of professional musicians and pastoral staff.
 There will also be the opportunity to take part in other workshops, side-by-side events with professional orchestras and opportunities to attend concert performances throughout the year.

 For those members in Year 11 and 12 we offer further opportunities through our Young Leaders Programme, which include the possibility of gaining an Arts Award qualification during the programme.

 The 2019-2020 season, My Roots, Our Routes, will explore the music that underpins human migrations and journeys, alongside the music that defines individual contexts, backgrounds and histories.
 We will introduce our young musicians to music that has emerged from some of the most well-known and significant migrations in history.
 As part of this, we are commissioning a new work that will engage the orchestra’s members in the creative process.

 Provisional dates for 2019-2020 season (subject to change) are:

 Summer Course 2019 - four-day residential course held at the University of Leeds from 4-7 August, culminating in a spectacular concert in Leeds on Wednesday 7 August 2019

 Spring Course 2020 - two-day residential course 7-9 April, with a performance on Thursday 9 April